Azure/aca-landing-zone-accelerator/scenarios/aca-internal/bicep/sample-apps/dotnet-task-tracker-service/docs/02-container-apps.md

 > **NOTE**
 >
-> To be able to import the images from the public repository, you need to be logged in to the private container registry.
-To do so you'll need to install docker in the jump box VM or workstation.
-The script [jumpbox-setup.sh](../../../../../shared/scripts/jumpbox-setup.sh) can be used as an example on how to install docker.
+> To be able to import the images from the public repository, you need to be logged in to the private Container Registry.
+To do so you'll need to install Docker in the jump box VM or workstation.
+The script [jumpbox-setup.sh](../../../../../shared/scripts/jumpbox-setup.sh) can be used as an example on how to install Docker.
 >

 :arrow_down: [Deploy the sample app](#deploy-the-sample-app)